-Note: This is likely a gray market camera. ebay seller PhotoVideo4Less has a positive feedback rating of 99.9% at the time of this post.
+Note: This is labeled as a gray market camera. ebay seller PhotoVideo4Less has a positive feedback rating of 99.9% at the time of this post.

 When paired with the WR-R10, the SB-5000 can trigger up to 98 feet away.
 The SB-5000 can control up to six groups or 18 speedlights.
 The SB-5000 also has an internal cooling system that prevents overheating from consecutive firings.